arbales/chromext/README.md

-chromext-arbales, a fork
+chromext-arbales
 ================

 `chromext` is a command line tool that can create a basic workspace for Chrome Extensions with CoffeeScript, Stylus and Jade support.
 It includes a compilation system that automatically compiles the source files and watches changes.
 Also, it can automatically archive the workspace into a .zip.
 It's pretty handy.

 ## Installation

+	git clone arbales/chromext
+	cd path/to/chromext
-	npm install -g chromext-arbales
+	npm install
+	npm link

 ## Usage